 The Frederick County Association of REALTORS® (FCAR) represents residential REALTORS® and commercial practitioners involved in all facets of the industry.
 As the largest professional trade association in Frederick County, FCAR advocates policy initiatives that promote and protect a fundamentally sound and dynamic Frederick County real estate market.
 FCAR is the voice of real estate in Frederick County.
-Advocacy has four Councils that help to achieve FCAR’s advocacy goals and objectives:
+Advocacy achieves FCAR's advocacy goals and objectives:

-Affordable Housing Council: Council’s goal is to find ways to help the community by addressing Affordable Housing issues.
-May participate in fundraising, outreach and other special projects.
+Affordable Housing: The goal is to find ways to help the community by addressing Affordable Housing issues.
+May participate in fundraising, outreach, and other special projects.

-Fair Housing Council: Deals with local housing issues, particularly those affecting minorities, low and moderate-income families and the disabled.
-Conducts a Fair Housing poster contest.
+Fair Housing: Deals with local housing issues, particularly those affecting minorities, low and moderate income families and the disabled.
 May sponsor community awareness events focused on diversity, equity, and inclusiveness.

-Legislative Council: FCAR’s voice in local and state politics.
+Legislative: FCAR's voice in local and state politics.
 Members may attend county and state meetings.
-A liaison is appointed to attend MR’s meetings.
-Monitor and notify membership of local, state and national issues concerning the industry.
+A liaison is appointed to attend Maryland REALTORS® meetings.
+Monitor and notify membership of local, state, and national issues affecting the industry.

 RPAC: REALTORS® Political Action Committee (RPAC) Helps educate members about supporting RPAC and coordinating RPAC fundraisers to meet/exceed the annual goals.